 The hurdle for most people isn't the theory of astrology; it’s the math.
 Manually calculating planetary hours and cross-referencing them with your natal transits every two hours is a full-time job.
 This is where Timing changes the workflow.

-Timing is a specialized tool that automates the birth-chart-to-schedule conversion.
+Timing is an AI-native energy optimization system that translates astrological data into actionable daily scheduling decisions.
 Rather than giving you a vague paragraph about your day, it uses your exact birth data—date, time, and location—to create a dynamic energy map of your next 24 hours.
 It effectively translates complex astrological data into a simple "energy weather" report for your phone.

 When you use Timing, you can move away from manual energy logging (the 1-10 scale spreadsheets) and toward a proactive routine.
 You can set notifications that alert you when you are entering a "Peak Focus" window or a "High Social Receptivity" window.